LingAdeu/Sales-Inventory-Management-App/readme.md

 ![Header](NewHeader.png)

 ## About
 SmartPi is a sales inventory management developed for AppleHome, a fictional store inspired by a real SME business in Bantul, Yogyakarta.
-Because this inventory management was designed to access and update the sales inventory, not everyone should be able to use the application (find the dummy credentials below).
+Because this inventory management was designed to access and update the sales inventory, not everyone should be able to operate the application (find the dummy credentials below).

 ## Credentials

 > [!IMPORTANT]
 > For security purposes, only two roles are given the access.
 Here are dummy credentials that can be used to operate the application.

-- `admin`: `admin1234`,
+- `admin`: `admin1234`
 - `manager`: `password1234`

 ## Main features